 Student Development Complex

 State-of-the-art facilities, modern equipment and enough variety to keep the whole family active and motivated—Michigan Tech’s Student Development Complex (SDC) provides four seasons of recreation and fitness activities for students, faculty, staff, and the whole community.

-“Go Huskies!” is the chant at Michigan Tech’s Sherman Field, home field for the GLIAC award-winning men's varsity football and women's varsity soccer teams.
+Shout, “Go Huskies!” at Michigan Tech’s Sherman Field, home field for the GLIAC award-winning men's varsity football and women's varsity soccer teams.

-Michigan Tech's trail system is located right across the street from the Student Development Complex or the south end of the Michigan Tech campus on MacInnes Drive.
-The 35 kilometers of trails are nationally recognized for quality, variety of terrain and maintenance.
+Michigan Tech's trail system is located right across the street from the Student Development Complex on the south end of the campus on MacInnes Drive.
+The 35 kilometers of trails are nationally recognized for both quality and variety of terrain and maintenance.